earthly/website/blog/_posts/2023-09-29-macOS-native-containers.md

 | pivot root  | A method to change the root directory in Linux, useful in containers to isolate the filesystem. |
 | docker runtime | The software that manages and runs containers based on Docker images. |

-Containers, in this definition, are all based on Linux system calls and so need to run inside Windows.
+Containers, in this definition, are all based on Linux system calls and so need to run inside Linux.

 But you can run those same containers on Windows or macOS inside of a Linux VM.
 This is what Docker Desktop on Mac and Windows does - and it does it reasonably seamlessly.